larryknaebelobsidian/kingdom/Questions.md

 Prop.
 149 - Peters says the conflagration comes BEFORE the millennium.
 How does this agree with Revelation 21 (AFTER) Revelation 20?

+## 144,000
+Peters appears to believe that the sealing of the 144,000 (Rev 7) means that they are removed from the world.

+Peters also appears to believe that the 144,000 seen with the Lamb on Mt.
+Zion, mentioned in Rev. 14, is a different group than the 144,000 mentioned in Rev. 7.